ibm-cloud-docs/assistant/deploy-web-chat.md

 To add the assistant to a web page on your company website, complete the following steps:

-1. From the Assistants page, click to open the assistant tile that you want to deply to your site.
+1. From the Assistants page, click to open the assistant tile that you want to deploy to your site.

 1. From the *Integrations* section, click the **Web Chat** tile.